telenius/CCseqBasic4/README/README.txt

 3) Fill in your server address to the conf/serverAddressAndPublicDiskSetup.sh file nano CCseqBasic4/conf/serverAddressAndPublicDiskSetup.sh       # Instructions as comment lines in the file

-4) Add the main script NGseqBasic.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic4/CCseqBasic4.sh
+4) Add the main script CCseqBasic4.sh to your path or BASH profile (optional), f.ex : export PATH:${PATH}:/where/you/unpacked/it/CCseqBasic4/CCseqBasic4.sh

 5) Start using the pipe ! (no installation needed)